quid/ribs/README.md

 Support for keyboard shortcuts is one of the more useful features of Ribs.

 Ribs lists can have jumpkeys.
-Jumpkeys are prefixed by 'g' and will put keyboard focus on the first item in the Ribs list.
-Additional jumpkeys can be registered at will with the `Ribs.registerJumpKey(...)` function.
+Jumpkeys are prefixed by 'g' and will put keyboard focus on the first item in the Ribs list when triggered by the user.

 Actions can have hotkeys.
-Pressing a hotkey will trigger the action on all selected items in the focussed Ribs list.
+Pressing a hotkey will trigger the action.
+Input to actions is a list of all selected items in the focussed Ribs list.

 Both Jumpkeys and Hotkeys can be discovered by the user by hitting the global hotkey `?`.
-Calling `Ribs.showKeyboardBindings()` will do the same.
+Calling `Ribs.getKeyboardManager().showKeyboardBindings()` will do the same.

 Work in Progress
 ----------------